 FOTO Gallery is a laid back app that gets the job done with minimal fuss.
 You can tag, organize, and customize your photos easily and quickly.
 Want to hide your photos?
 Yes it can!
 Tired of in-app ads, FOTO Gallery have you covered.
 It also has Chromecast support which means you can watch your media on television.
 The free version is adequate enough however for those who want more, they can get the paid version for less than $5.

-The developers of this app surely want it to live up to its name – “simple.”
+The developers of Simple Gallery surely want it to live up to its name – “simple.”
 It does what your regular gallery app will do without putting you through much stress.
 It features include zooming, media player, fingerprint protection to hide your photos, and no-ads.
 If you like your gallery app straight to the point, no extra-distraction or baggages, then Simple Gallery is the option for you.

 Bonus Tip: Backup Photos on Android